-Sewage Drain Hose Valve • Turn CLOCKWISE to OPEN
+Sewage Drain Hose Valve

+- Turn CLOCKWISE to OPEN - Turn COUNTER-CLOCKWISE to CLOSE

-- Turn COUNTER-CLOCKWISE to CLOSE - NOTE: Black and Gray Waste Tank Drain valve positions may be reversed, depending on floorplan and tank location. - 4.
-Open the Black Waste Tank Drain valve with a quick pull and make sure there are no sags in the hose.
+NOTE: Black and Gray Waste Tank Drain valve positions may be reversed, depending on floorplan and tank location.

+4. Open the Black Waste Tank Drain valve with a quick pull and make sure there are no sags in the hose.
 Press and Hold Waste Pump switch until tank is empty (do not run pump dry.)
 Move the hose gently about to dislodge any waste and ensure complete drainage.
-Close Black Waste Tank Drain valve as soon as tank is empty. - NOTE: Sound of Waste Pump will change significantly when tank is empty.